The Physics-Informed Neural Network Gravity Model: Generation III: Hyperparameter Optimization

 The first test investigates the PINN-GM's sensitivity to network size, varying both network depth and width.
 The network depth is varied between ${2,4,6,8}$ hidden layers, and the width is varied between ${8, 16, 32, 64}$ nodes per hidden layer.
 The remaining hyperparameters are kept fixed at the defaults provided in Table~\ref{tab:hparams}.
 The mean percent error of the models are reported in Figure~\ref{fig:depth_width} with the corresponding model size, or total trainable parameters, overlaid on the bars.

 Figure~\ref{fig:depth_width} demonstrates that PINN-GM-III performs well across a variety of different network sizes.
-The smallest networks will perform less well than the largest networks given their considerably smaller parametric capacity, yet despite this, all models remain well below 1.5\% error.
-The smallest model, of 227 trainable parameters, averages at 0.9\% error, whereas the largest model with 30,339 parameters achieves 0.3\% error.
+The smallest networks will perform worse than the largest networks given their limited modeling capacity, yet despite this, all models remain below 5\% error.
+The smallest model of 227 trainable parameters averages at 0.9\% error, whereas the largest model with 30,339 parameters achieves 0.03\% error.
 This figure illustrates that optimal models require a minimum of 16 nodes with four hidden layers.
-Additional layers and nodes will continue to marginally improve performance, but introduces considerable growth model size.
-Therefore, there comes a point of diminishing return where the model sizes increases as $\mathcal{O}(n^2)$ despite the average error not experiencing a proprotional reduction.
-If the compute resources are available, then there is no immediate harm in choosing a higher capacity model, but if optimizing for the best value (smallest model for maximum performance), then it is recommended to use a model of 6 hidden layers and 16 nodes per layer (1667 parameters) or 6 hidden layers and 32 nodes (5891 parameters).
-In compute constrained environments, such as on-board spacecraft, the smallest model of 227 parameters remains an entirely viable option with its average 0.9\% error.
-The equivalent spherical harmonic model would be a degree and order 15 spherical model which would be inviable for surface or proximity options as discussed in Section~\ref{sec:methods}.
+The performance continues to improve with larger models, but only marginally.
+Therefore, a model of six hidden layers and 16 nodes per layer (1667 parameters) or six hidden layers and 32 nodes (5891 parameters) are recommended.